 How to get Siri to read your messages without unlocking your iPhone

-If you're running iOS 13.2, you can turn on Announce Messages.
+If you're running iOS 13.2 or later, you can turn on Announce Messages.
 It will only work with the second generation AirPods and AirPods Pro, but when on, Siri will read out any incoming Messages.

 Our how to feature will guide you through the entire process, as well as what other headphones are compatible, but in a nutshell: